Rajnish2000/Library-Management-System/README.md

 ![class diagram](../master/images/diagram.PNG)

 **Note**: After Refactoring, new Class "HoldRequestOperations" is added to the above structure which lies in between the HoldRequest class and Book class.
 This class removes the bidirectional dependency between HoldRequest and Book.
-More details mentioned [here](https://github.com/OSSpk/Library-Management-System-JAVA/issues/9)

 ## Interface
 <p align="middle">